toonMarty/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # 4. Buy buy buy
 a SQL script that creates a trigger that decreases the quantity of an item after adding a new order.
 Quantity in the table items can be negative.

+# 5. Email validation to sent
+a SQL script that creates a trigger that resets the attribute valid_email only when the email has been changed.